minhyeong112/Telegram-DMer/README.md

 # Telegram DMer

-A simple TypeScript application that sends Telegram messages from your account and updates Airtable cells with the status.
+A simple TypeScript application that sends Telegram messages from your account and updates Airtable cells with the status using browser automation.

 ## Features

 - Sends messages from your Telegram account (not a bot)
 - Updates Airtable cells with the status of the message (Sent/Failed)
-- Configurable to use either your business or personal Telegram account
 - Simple HTTP server to receive requests from Airtable automations
+- Uses browser automation to interact with Telegram Web and Airtable

 ## Prerequisites

 - Node.js (v14 or later)
 - npm or yarn
-- Telegram account
-- Airtable account with API access
+- Chrome browser (included in the project)
 - ngrok (for exposing your local server to the internet)

 ## Setup